prime31/GoKit/README.md

 Extension Methods For Easy Use and Syntax Sugar (sorry UnityScript users)
 ----

-GoKit adds extension methods to the Transform, GameObject and Material classes for easy access to creating single property animations.
+GoKit adds extension methods to the Object, Transform, GameObject and Material classes for easy access to creating single property animations.
 If there is a particular animation combo that you use often, use the GoKitTweenExtensions class as a template to make your own Extension methods on any class or object.